SeikaHirori/BetterRest/README.md

 - Part 1: https://www.hackingwithswift.com/100/swiftui/26
     - [x] 1.
 BetterRest: Introduction
     - [x] 2.
 Entering numbers with Stepper
-    - [ ] 3.
+    - [x] 3.
 Selecting dates and times with DatePicker
-        - WIP
     - [ ] 4.
 Working with dates
     - [ ] 5.
 Training a model with Create ML